BWibo/3dcitydb-mkdocs/docs/first-steps/index.md

 The individual components of the 3D City Database are also available as images for the Docker virtualization technology.
 This makes it possible to install and configure a 3D City Database with a single command line statement in almost any runtime environment.
-See Section [Docker](docker.md) for more details.
+See the [Docker](docker.md) section for more details.